yogita-abhay/PROJECT-2---BIM-INTEGRATED-ASSET-ANALYTICS-FACILITY-MANAGEMENT/README.md

 ### **FINAL KPI METRICS**

+1) BIM (Building Information Modeling): A digital representation of a facility's physical and functional characteristics, serving as a shared knowledge resource for decisions during its life cycle.

+2) Structural Health Monitoring (SHM): The process of implementing a damage detection and characterization strategy for engineering structures using embedded sensor data.

 3) AI Anomaly Detection Frequency: An AI-driven process that identifies data points, events, or observations that deviate significantly from a dataset's normal behavior.

 4) Equipment Utilization: A measure of operational efficiency that tracks the active usage time of heavy machinery against its total availability to optimize fleet deployment.